-Tips to Hire a Marble Contractor
+Tips for Hiring a Marble Contractor

 Marble contractors who restore marble see all the mistakes and poor workmanship that comes from installers who aren’t properly trained or do not have the exacting standards necessary to be good tile setters.
 A job that a re-finisher may have thought was just cleaning and resealing can become much more involved based on the marble contractor’s performance who preceded them.